gnubeard/game-of-death/README.md

 ## ABOUT

-Game of Death is a toy [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implementation implemented in [Typed Racket](https://docs.racket-lang.org/ts-guide/).
+Game of Death is a toy [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implementation in [Typed Racket](https://docs.racket-lang.org/ts-guide/).
 I call this a toy implementation because it's built on a naive [quadtree](https://en.wikipedia.org/wiki/Quadtree) data structure rather than the state-of-the-art [Hashlife](https://en.wikipedia.org/wiki/Hashlife).
 However, building it taught me a bit about Typed Racket, and it was a blast to put together.

 ## FEATURES